fealty/Xenos/Specifications/Xenos.md

-# Xenos: Language Specification
+# The Xenos Language Specification

-*the stranger language...*

-This document describes the Xenos language for implementation by compiler writers.
+Xenos is *the stranger language...* intended to enable programmers to write computer software using the *literate programming* paradigm.
+Xenos programs are documents first, programs second.
+The remainder of this document describes the Xenos language for implementation by compiler writers, but advanced users may find the contents of benefit.

 ## Program Structure